rudolphventer/GreenTea/README.md

 - Check why only one instance of GreenTea can be open at once, second window does not have an editor for some reason

-- When opening a file that has been deleted without savign changes to your current file and you click "no" a notification appears telling  you that the file could not be found
+- When opening a file that has been deleted without saving changes to your current file and you click "no" a notification appears telling  you that the file could not be found

 ## Bugs: Linux

-- Create new file names file C:/
+- Defualt file names begin with C:/

 - File associations broken

-- Appimage icons broken
+- Appimage icon broken

 - .deb license, description and app store icon broken/unfinished